apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 Objects are rooted in a :cpp:class:`Doc` structure stored in the cache.
 :cpp:class:`Doc` serves as the header data for a :term:`cache fragment` and is contained at the start of every fragment.
-The first fragment for an object is termed the *first Doc* and always contains the object metadata.
+The first fragment for an object is termed the *First Doc* and always contains the object metadata.
 Any operation on the object will read this fragment first.
 The fragment is located by converting the :term:`cache key` for the object to a :term:`cache ID` and then doing a lookup for a :term:`directory entry` with that key.
 The directory